ArthurSonzogni/cmake-Qt5-example/README.md

 #cmake-qt5-example
 A quick and simple example for using Qt 5 and Cmake.

-It is essentially an example for me, but I'd be happy if it is useful to someone else.
+It is essentially for my own usage, but I'd be happy if it is useful to someone else.
 I am open to improvement and contributions.

 ### usage